2024 First Year Student Convocation

 “These writers are radically reshaping the Native canon, with stylistically and thematically diverse works that reflect a broad range of influences,” the Times continued.

 Orange graduated from college as a sound engineer but began writing fiction after working in a used bookstore, where he read novels that inspired him.
 He has a Master of Fine Arts from the Institute of American Indian Arts.
 The school’s graduate writing program is largely staffed by and designed for Native writers.

 Orange’s second novel, “Wandering Stars,” will be published in February 2024.
 The novel is both a prequel and a sequel to “There There,” traveling back in time through the lives of his characters and showing how events from generations ago still affect their experiences.

 MSU President Waded Cruzado said she believes students will be intrigued by Orange’s work.
 MSU first-year students are asked to read “There There” in advance of the Aug.
 20 event and will receive, as a gift from MSU, a copy of the book in the mail so that they can prepare, Cruzado noted.

 “Tommy Orange’s nuanced writing will spark important conversations among students from our incoming first year class and members of the MSU community and beyond,” Cruzado said.
 “We are delighted to welcome him to this event that marks the beginning of our MSU students’ college experience.”

-MSU’s freshman convocation is the formal welcoming of its incoming class where the university focuses attention on academic affairs.
-It shows the support of the university and community to help the new students to reach their goal of becoming the graduating class of 2017.
-Martel's lecture will be MSU’s seventh freshman convocation.
+MSU’s First Year Student Convocation is the formal welcome of the incoming class, where the university focuses attention on the start of the academic, intellectual and personal journey of first-year students.
+Convocation demonstrates the support of the university and community to help students reach the goal of becoming the graduating class of 2028.
+Orange’s lecture will be part of MSU’s 17th convocation.